Utilization Rate in Consulting Firms

 Flaws in the Utilization Metric

 In addition to the hours billed out to clients, staff members in management consulting, public accounting and other professional services firms inevitably spend significant amounts of time on internal administrative tasks that do not produce revenue, at least not directly.
-For example, the time spent on prospecting clients or developing pitches for possible engagements are not reflected in the utilization statistics.
+For example, the time spent on prospecting clients or developing pitches for possible engagements is not reflected in the utilization statistics.
 As a result, the undue weight given to utilization rates in some firms can unfairly devalue the work effort contributed by various members of staff.

-Unfairness: Staff members at the lowest levels of a consulting, accounting, or other professional services firm typically have minimal discretion in arranging and scheduling their work assignments.
+Staff members at the lowest levels of a consulting, accounting, or other professional services firm typically have minimal discretion in arranging and scheduling their work assignments.
 Thus, someone who is tapped by senior staff for a succession of non-billable administrative tasks during the course of an evaluation period is bound to have a utilization rate that deceptively understates his or her work effort and contribution to the firm.

 In some firms, decisions about pay and promotion (especially in a firm with an aggressive up or out policy) can be heavily weighted on utilization statistics.
 Moreover, the internal management reporting systems within the firm may not contain sufficient detail on the precise nature and value of the non-billable hours and assignments that have occupied the time of staff members.

 In such a situation, those staff members with high proportions of non-billable hours may be at a disadvantage relative to their peers with higher utilization rates during performance reviews.
-This is especially so if these reviews and decisions about compensation and promotion are conducted largely by partners who may not have had much personal contact with the staff members in question.
+It is especially so if these reviews and decisions about compensation and promotion are conducted largely by partners who may not have had much personal contact with the staff members in question.

 Pressures on Staff

-Professional services firms, such as (but not limited to) management consulting and accounting firms, typically will have formal, written policies (and will give occasional stern reminders to staff, either verbally or in memo form) about the absolute necessity for honesty and integrity in filling out time sheets and, thus, in assigning billable hours to engagements and clients.
+Professional services firms, such as (but not limited to) management consulting and accounting firms, typically will have formal, written policies (and will give occasional stern reminders to staff, either verbally or in memo form) about the absolute necessity for honesty and integrity in filling out timesheets and, thus, in assigning billable hours to engagements and clients.

 Nonetheless, if partners or other senior managers signal that utilization is a key factor in pay and promotion (or if a tacit understanding to this effect is part of the organizational culture), staff members will feel a not-so-subtle pressure to pad their billable hours.